Lewis gun: Second World War

 By the Second World War, the British Army had replaced the Lewis gun with the Bren gun for most infantry use.
 As an airborne weapon, the Lewis was largely supplanted by the Vickers K, a weapon that could achieve over twice the rate of fire of the Lewis.

 In the crisis following the Fall of France, where a large part of the British Army's equipment had been lost up to and at Dunkirk, stocks of Lewis guns in both .303 and .30-06 were hurriedly pressed back into service, primarily for Home Guard, airfield defence and anti-aircraft use.
 58,983 Lewis guns were taken from stores, repaired, refitted and issued by the British during the course of the war.
 In addition to their reserve weapon role in the UK, they also saw front-line use with the Dutch, British, Australian, and New Zealand forces in the early years of the Pacific campaign against the Japanese.
 The Lewis gun saw continued service as an anti-aircraft weapon during the war; in this role, it was credited by the British for bringing down more low-flying enemy aircraft than any other AA weapon.
 Peter White indicates that his battalion of the King's Own Scottish Borderers was still using the Lewis on Universal Carriers in 1945.
 Royal Naval Commandos were also designated use of the weapon for their beach parties.

 At the start of the Second World War, the Lewis was the Royal Navy's standard close-range air defence weapon.
-It could be found on major warships, armed trawlers and defensively equipped merchant ships.
+It was installed on major warships, armed trawlers and defensively equipped merchant ships.
 It was often used in twin mountings and a quadruple mount was developed for motor torpedo boats.
 British submarines generally carried two guns on single mounts.
 Although it was gradually replaced by the Oerlikon 20 mm cannon, new corvettes were still being fitted with twin Lewises as late as 1942.
 Lewis guns were also carried by the Royal Air Force's air-sea rescue launches.

 American forces used the Lewis gun (in .30-06 calibre) throughout the war.
 The US Navy used the weapon on armed merchant cruisers, small auxiliary ships, landing craft and submarines.
 The US Coast Guard also used the Lewis on their vessels.
 It was never officially adopted by the US Army for anything other than aircraft use.